spatulatom/spatulatom/README.md

 ## About me
 - studing online on Udemy/Codecademy,
 - [![LinkedIn][linkedin-shield]][linkedin-url].
   </br>Hello, I'm Tom.
 I am studing online on Udemy and Codecademy.
 I began my journey into web app development by building simple web apps with vanilla JavaScript, HTML, and CSS.
 Since then, I've delved into React.js.
-Currently, my focus lies in utilizing Next.js, and for styling, I've found Tailwind CSS to be incredibly useful.
+Currently, my focus lies in utilizing Next.js, and for styling I've found Tailwind CSS to be incredibly useful.